 Borders is closing numerous stores in Chicago, so I thought it would be a great excuse to expand my book collection.
 An impulse purchase was the Biggest Loser’s Dessert Cookbook.
 I certainly love (and usually prefer) the real stuff– most likely filled with butter, cream, and sugar.
 But, I will admit for those looking to maintain or lose weight, sometimes it is a smarter choice to limit the high fat/high sugar content typically found in traditional desserts.
 The recipes found in this cookbook (versus my beloved Tartine recipe collection) are a great option to satisfy your sweet tooth without breaking your calorie budget.

-I found this recipe because I went on vacation with my sister in the desert of California, Palm Springs, and came home to Chicago with a bunch of local dried dates from a date farm.
-I wanted to create something with them– I found the recipe below and I was pleasantly surprised by their sweet, gingerbread taste.
 The gingerbread truffles are easy, fast, and require no baking or refrigeration.
 As long as you are not expecting a traditional truffle, meaning chocolate, I have a feeling you will also be quite pleased.
 This is the perfect satisfier for an afternoon sweet tooth!

 1 cup pitted dates